tevon4613/ffxi/whm-guide.md

 * Relic/Piety: body -> legs -> (head/hands/feet optional)
 * Empyrean/Ebers: legs -> body -> head -> hands -> (feet optional)

-... such that you eventually work towards maximum (+3/+3/+1) upgrades for these non-optional pieces.
+You should work towards maximum (+3/+3/+1) upgrades for these non-optional pieces.
 You should also collect the [Inyanga Tiara](https://www.bg-wiki.com/ffxi/Inyanga_Tiara) for a Regen set and [Inyanga Jubbah](https://www.bg-wiki.com/ffxi/Inyanga_Jubbah) for your Precast set.
 Both are from Ambuscade, and you should upgrade both of them to +2 when possible.

 ### Other JSE Gear